 9.2.
-The manufacturer of the machinery concerned has the ongoing responsibility of ensuring that the said machinery meets the corresponding state of the art.
+The manufacturer of the machinery concerned has the ongoing responsibility of ensuring that the said machinery meets the corresponding state of the technique.

 9.3.
-The manufacturer shall request from the notified body the review of the validity of the EC type-examination certificate every five years.
+The manufacturer shall request from the Notified Body the review of the validity of the type-examination certificate every five years.

-If the notified body finds that the certificate remains valid, taking into account the state of the art, it shall renew the certificate for a further five years.
+If the Notified Body established that the certificate remains valid, taking into account the state of the technique, it shall renew the certificate for a further five years.

-The manufacturer and the notified body shall retain a copy of this certificate, of the technical file and of all the relevant documents for a period of 15 years from the date of issue of the certificate
+The manufacturer and the Notified Body shall retain a copy of this certificate, of the technical file and of all the relevant documents for a period of 15 years from the date of issue of the certificate.

 9.4.
-In the event that the validity of the EC-type examination certificate is not renewed, the manufacturer shall cease the placing on the market of the machinery concerned.
+In the event that the validity of the type examination certificate is not renewed, the manufacturer shall cease the placing on the market of the machinery concerned.